godfatherofpolka/LetsBuildACompilerInScala/README.md

 For now:
 This is an attempt at adapting [Let's Build A Compiler (in Haskell)](https://github.com/alephnullplex/cradle/tree/master/src/Cradle) to Scala.
 The former is in turn based on [Let's Build A Compiler](http://compilers.iecc.com/crenshaw/).

+Note: This work is very incomplete so far, and I'm not sure when I will have time to pick it up again to complete.
+But feel free to do whatever you feel like with it!

 See also

 1. http://alephnullplex.appspot.com/blog/view/2010/01/12/lbach-1-introduction